neilgilleran/natural-scroll/README.md

  I can now quickly revert the mouse to a behaviour people are used to and restore it to **"natural"** scrolling afterwards.

-_Remember to put the alias's in your user's ~/.bashrc file_
+_Remember to put the alias's in your user's ~/.bashrc file and to chmod +x the file_